 Having a healthy baby? is for women with diabetes who are planning a pregnancy now or in the future.
 It provides information on preparing for pregnancy, how to manage diabetes during pregnancy and once the baby is born.
 Separate booklets are available for women with type 1 or type 2 diabetes.

 These booklets have been adapted from the 2008 NDSS booklet 'Can I have a Healthy Baby?'
 The original booklet was jointly produced by Diabetes Australia-Victoria, the Australasian Diabetes In Pregnancy Society (ADIPS) and the Type 1 Diabetes Network.
 The revised booklets have been updated and written by the Expert Reference Group of the NDSS Diabetes in Pregnancy National Development Program and have been endorsed by ADIPS.

 Download Booklet & Forms

-The booklets are available as hard copy, PDF or e-book.
+The booklets are available as hard copy or PDF.

 PDF can be downloaded from -

 "Life after GDM" is an information booklet designed to help women who have had gestational diabetes to understand how diabetes can affect them and their family.
 It provides information for a healthier lifestyle to help reduce the risk of developing type 2 diabetes.
 The booklet was developed by the Australian Diabetes Society and the Australasian Diabetes in Pregnancy Society.